 Any time a bench warrant is issued, it must be taken seriously.
 If law enforcement must take you into custody because of a bench warrant, it could lead to a dangerous situation for you or any loved ones who are with you.

-Additionally, if you are driving and are arrested on a bench warrant after law enforcement pulls you over in your car, your vehicle could be impounded, leading to additional costs and hardships for you.
+Additionally, if you are driving and are arrested on a bench warrant after law enforcement pulls you over in your car, your vehicle could be impounded, leading to additional costs and hardships.

 A defense attorney can help you understand the serious nature of this type of warrant.